ibr-ds/SGXoMeter/README.md

 The benchmarking tool is implemented in a modular way.
 Such that, each each test is a module that can be added or removed if desired.
 In order to do so, there exists multiple cmake files, through which you can configure the whole tool to only compile&prepare the desired modules(tests).

+##### *sgx/CMakeLists.txt*
+Here are where the environment variables are set(for sgx, openssl, argon2 etc..) and its the first cmake file of the cmake hierarchy (Level 1).

+##### *ConfigSGX.cmake & FindSGXSDK.cmake*
+Here ,as the name tells their content, the SGX-SDK libraries and configurations are set and prepared for later usages for building the enclave and signing it.
+These two cmake files are included in the sgx/CMakeLists.txt

+##### *test-app/CMakeLists.txt*
+Here exists some of macros definitions that will be used later at the module selection.
+It also contains global settings (like variables for common headers & utilities pathes etc.. ).
+Furthermore, it includes Global/TestVariables.cmake and its the second cmake file of the hierarchy (Level 2).

 ##### *GlobalVariables.cmake*
 Here you can configure the runtime options of the tool.
 For example: compile with debug outputs, enable the desired features or set some global variables(number of benchmark iterations, warmup/runtime phase) etc...